-Because what consumers, producers, and the economic environment signal as valuable is constantly changing, producers must continuously reallocate resources and fine tune business operations to align with changes in demand and environment.
+Because what consumers, producers, and the economic environment indicate is valuable is constantly changing, producers must continuously reallocate resources and fine tune business operations to align with signaled changes in demand and environment.

-This reallocation of resources and process tuning by the producer never ceases.
+This reallocation of resources and process fine tuning by the producer never ceases.

 Because time is required for producers to adjust to new value signals, there is always a time lag between the moment when value is signaled by the customer and the environment, and when the producer can act on this new information.

 Just as trains moving at top speed cannot stop on a dime, businesses cannot reallocate on a dime during a boom or downturn because it takes time to alter the course of their planned business operations.

-When a sector booms because of increasing demand, producers in that sector reallocate more and more resources and operations towards satisfying this increasingly valuable demand.
+When a sector booms because of increasing demand, producers in that sector reallocate more and more resources to activities that satisfy this increasingly valuable demand.

 Sector momentum naturally cascades through the rest of the economic system during rapid expansion.
 This cascade becomes self-reinforcing for downstream businesses that indirectly or directly support the boom sector: Sectors – such as raw material suppliers, financial services, marketing, staffing agencies, etc… – that are downstream or complementary to the producers in boom sectors also devote more of their resources and operations towards supporting the boom sector.

-The more demand there is and the more resources are allocated to the boom sector, the more sector momentum a sector has within a national economy.
+The more demand there is and the more resources are allocated to the boom sector, the greater the influence this sector has over national economic performance.